The resilience of culture

-The Sound of Masks is a visual meditation on the nature of memory in postcolonial societies ravaged by conflict, and a nonlinear biopic of a remarkable, if little-known, artist.
+The documentary film, The Sound of Masks, is a visual meditation on the nature of memory in postcolonial societies ravaged by conflict, and a nonlinear biopic of a remarkable, if little-known, artist.
 This documentary tells the story of Atanásio Cosme Nyusi, dancer, choreographer, musician and researcher, following him through his quotidian perambulations across the urban spaces of Maputo, Mozambique’s capital.
 Walking wearily back and forth from his workplace, a dilapidated archive in the city’s downtown, to the theatre where he once performed as a professional, to his home filled with books and sculptures, to the neighborhood where together with kinsmen and friends he perpetuates the ancestral tradition of Mapiko masking which gives the film its title, Atanásio reminisces and ruminates aloud about the meaning of life, ancestry, culture and political struggle.
 Along the way he dialogues with comrades, colleagues and elders, as well as his son, interrogating the meanings of a trajectory—his own—which time seems to have rendered opaque and elusive.
 Atanásio’s presence is both radiant and wistful, his voice warm and wry, his mind inclined to eccentric imagery and philosophical provocation.
 The narrative is deftly punctuated by archival footage and dance performances, which work in counterpoint to evoke alternative memories of the country’s history.

 If one were to stretch back into a straight line the life story told in this sinuous and spellbinding visual journey, it would go more or less as follows.
 Atanásio was born in Tanzania as a child refugee of the war against Portuguese colonialism, son of a guerrilla of the Front for the Liberation of Mozambique (Frelimo), nicknamed Nantova, the deathless, for his arcane ability to transfer any battle wound to the nearest living being.